Model Reduction for Switched Linear Systems via Generalized Lyapunov Equations: About numerics for large-scale GLEs

-This allows us to save some computational effort since the accuracy for the resolution of the Lyapunov equation is scaled based on the current level of accuracy reached by the stationary iterations algorithm. \end{enumerate}
+This allows us to save some computational effort since the accuracy for the resolution of the Lyapunov equation is scaled based on the current level of accuracy reached by the stationary iteration algorithm.